Swap your waterproofs for wetsuits and your poles for paddles..

 The Windermere Jetty Museum is the perfect place to reconnect with the water and to get a taste of what life was like on the lake over the years.
 Arrive by boat, by road or by foot, and immerse yourself in an unforgettable day of experiences, workshops, history and magnificent displays.

 The conservation workshop is the heart and soul of everything at Windermere Jetty, where you can witness a team of master boat builders hard at work in the dedicated workshop.
-Watch through the workshop windows to see live conservation, part of the 6 step restoration process comitted to let stars of the show shine within the many displays at the museum.
+Watch through the workshop windows to see live conservation, part of the 6 step restoration process committed to let stars of the show shine within the many displays at the museum.

 Take a journey through the galleries, a wall and ceiling covered display packed full of boating paraphernalia and aquatic curiosities.
-Uncover Windermere’s boating heritage, it’s owners, builders and users via interactive displays, historical collections and oral histories.
+Uncover Windermere’s boating heritage,

 The beautiful Lake Windermere had surrounded and exhilarated the couple for years as they sailed “Allegro” (their treasured 24 foot Hurley yacht), exploring the calm, tranquil, yet sometimes tempestuous waters of England’s largest natural lake.